-ANTI-HAZING POLICY
+ANTI-HAZING PROVISION

-Hazing at the University of Pittsburgh is a violation of the Code and is absolutely prohibited.
+Hazing at the University of Pittsburgh is a violation of the Code and is absolutely not tolerated.
 Hazing also may be considered a criminal offense in the Commonwealth of Pennsylvania.
 In accordance with Pennsylvania law, any reports of alleged hazing are published on the Office of Compliance, Investigations, and Ethics website.
 This published report is updated on a biannual basis and can be found here.
-For more information on the University's stance against hazing and the adjudication process, please review Chapter 3 of the Code or visit the Student Conduct Website.
+For more information on the University's stance against hazing and the adjudication process, please review Chapter 3 of the Code or visit the Student Conduct Website, or visit the Compliance Office website for more information about investigations.